Shrimp Boat Injuries – Drum and Cathead Winch Entanglements

 Contact a Shrimp Boat Accident Attorney

-It is important to know that there are numerous federal and state laws that give fishermen and other maritime workers the legal right to receive financial compensation when they are injured on the job.
+It is important to know that there are numerous federal and state laws that give shrimp boat workers the legal right to receive financial compensation when they are injured on the job.
 While these laws are designed to protect vulnerable and injured workers, they are complicated and are best handled by a skilled attorney who has extensive experience handling boating and other maritime accident cases.

-For more than 40 years the Willis Law Firm has been helping injured fishermen, maritime workers, crew members and workers collect the financial compensation that they need to recover from serious work-related injuries.
+For more than 40 years the Willis Law Firm has been helping injured shrimp boat workers, maritime workers, crew members, and other employees collect the financial compensation that they need to recover from serious work-related injuries.
 We offer free confidential consultations and provide skilled legal representation to injured maritime workers nationwide.
-Call us today at 1-800-468-4878.
+Contact us online or call us today at 1-800-468-4878.